Essential education reporting across America

 Catherine Miller is an administrator of a public middle school in the Bronx, New York.

 Dorie Turner Nolt is a communications consultant and a former education journalist based in Washington, D.C.

-Joy-Nicole Smith is a school board member with Minot Public Schools and based in North Dakota.
+Joy-Nicole Smith is a school liaison program manager for the Department of the Air Force and based in North Dakota.